dissoc/cloboss/docs/guides/web.md

 ---
 {:title "Web"
  :sequence 1.5
- :base-ns immutant.web
+ :base-ns cloboss.web
  :description "Running Clojure web applications"}
 ---

-The `org.immutant/web` library changed quite a bit from Immutant 1.x to 2.x, both its API and its foundation: the [Undertow] web server.
+The `org.cloboss/web` library changed quite a bit from Immutant 1.x to 2.x, both its API and its foundation: the [Undertow] web server.
 Among other things, this resulted in
 [much better performance](https://github.com/ptaoussanis/clojure-web-server-benchmarks)